tuftsdatalab/tuftsWorkshops/docs/basic/intro-to-r/r-ondemand.md

 !!! note
     The paths will be relative to this project directory as a safe guard against referencing data from outside sources.

+??? tip "Tips on File Organization"
     ## File Organization

     When working on a scientific project it is recommended that you put each project in its own directory and give it a name that is descriptive.
 Similarly, when naming scripts it is recommended that you also name these scripts after the function they are performing.
 When it comes to file structure within your project try following this folder structure:
     - `doc` : folder for text documents associated with the project
     - `data` : folder for your raw data/metadata
     - `results` : folder for files generated from data/metadata
     - `src` : folder for project's custom scripts/programs
     - `bin` : folder for outside programs used in project

 ## Data Principles